dojo87/Jamrozik.SqlForward/README.md

 # Jamrozik.SqlForward

 The DatabaseMigration class executes SQL scripts in a certain location accordingly to their file name order one by one just like migrations would be executed on a CodeFirst solution.
+So it is a Database First automatic migrations solution.

 The usage of DatabaseMigration is as follows:
 - Specify SqlForward.DatabaseScripts App Setting as the folder where scripts will be held.
 You can use virtual ~ tilda in Web environments.